 The best known is (awase) dashi and it’s made from kombu and katsuobushi.
 This one is the basis for oden, miso soup and many other dishes.
-It’s also the basis of our Dashi with Matsutake and Shrimps.
+It’s also the basis of our Dashi with Matsutake and Shrimps and for Dashi with Nameko and Shrimps.
 If you add a splash of dashi and some Japanese mustard (karashi) to your mayonnaise you can make your own Japanese mayonnaise.

 Katsuobushi is made from bonito or tuna.
 It’s a complex and time-consuming process, so don’t be surprised to pay between € 10,00 and € 15,00 per 100 gram.
 For one litre of dashi you only need 20 gram, so don’t worry too much about the costs.
 And you can make a ‘second’ dashi by repeating the process with the same kombu and katsuobushi.

 A true Japanese chef will begin her or his day with shaving katsuobushi.
 We simply buy shaved katsuobushi.
 It comes in bags of 25 or 40 grams.

 - 1 litre of Water